-- A. Only Homemaker Clubs are eligible to enter in this class. - B. The purpose of these booths is strictly educational. - C. Ribbons will be awarded according to Blue, Red, and White Ribbon groups; a Champion and Reserve Champion booth will be selected, too. - D. Each booth is to center only on one theme or subject. - E. Articles exhibited in these booths will not be judged separately in other classes. - F. Space for booths should be reserved with the Fair Secretary by July 27th. - G. All booths must be in place by 5:00 p.m. on Tuesday of Fair Week. - H. Remove name tags from booths until judging is completed. - I. Anyone erecting a booth MUST remove ALL staples when tearing down their booth.
+- A. Only Homemaker Clubs are eligible to enter in this class. - B. The purpose of these booths is strictly educational. - C. Ribbons will be awarded according to Blue, Red, and White Ribbon groups; a Champion and Reserve Champion booth will be selected, too. - D. Each booth is to center only on one theme or subject. - E. Articles exhibited in these booths will not be judged separately in other classes. - F. Space for booths should be reserved with the Fair Secretary by July 10th . - G. All booths must be in place by 4:30 p.m. on July 25th. - H. Remove name tags from booths until judging is completed. - I. Anyone erecting a booth MUST remove ALL staples when tearing down their booth.